nodejs/nodejs.dev/src/documentation/0049-node-module-events/index.md

 ## `emitter.setMaxListeners()`

-Sets the maximum amount of listeners one can add to an EventListener object, which defaults to 10 but can be increased or lowered.
+Sets the maximum amount of listeners one can add to an `EventEmitter` object, which defaults to 10 but can be increased or lowered.

 ```js
 door.setMaxListeners(50)